 Thirdly, you must connect the destination disk to your computer.
 If it is a desktop, you can install on your computer, so you need a SATA cable and a SATA power cable.

 If it is a laptop that does not have a second drive bay, you need a SATA-to-USB adapter to connect the drive externally.
 Of course, if your laptop has a second drive bay, then you can install a second HDD or SSD on your laptop or connect it externally via USB port.

 Fourthly, you need hard drive cloning software to do the clone.
 Choosing a right hard disk cloning software may save you a lot of time and efforts.
 Finally, you need a screwdriver and some screws if you want to open your computer and fix the destination disk on your desktop.

-If you search the internet, you can find much freeware that can clone HDD to SSD or another HDD.
-Here AOMEI Backupper Standard is recommended for its intuitive interface, reliable performance, and multiple functions to manage hard drive.
+If you search the internet, you can find much software that can clone HDD to SSD or another HDD.
+Here AOMEI Backupper Professional is recommended for its intuitive interface, reliable performance, and multiple functions to manage hard drive.